sarahutton981/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable employee but also help you become a better problem solver and collaborator.

 To stay ahead of the curve, regularly read industry blogs, subscribe to newsletters, and attend conferences and workshops.
 Additionally, always be open to trying new things and asking questions.
 By embracing the learning process, you' ll be better equipped to handle the challenges that come your way.

+# 2024-02-14
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words: This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual performance bottlenecks.
+Instead, focus first on writing clear, correct, and maintainable code.
+Optimize only after profiling and identifying where improvements are genuinely needed, as a well-structured program often yields better performance than an overly-optimized but cluttered one.